dragee/dragee.github.io/docs/list.md

 getDistance - function that determines distance between two `Draggable`.
 It take two arguments - p1 and p2. radius - radius that determine if we can excange two `Draggable`.

-After user drop `Draggable` we found nearest `Draggable` from list and if distance between them is less than radius, we excange their positions.
+During dragging we search nearest `Draggable` from list and if distance between them is less than radius, we excange their positions.

-### Callbacks:
-`onChange`

 ### Defaults: